andrewypowers/bmi706_project-main/README.md

 4) "Fork sample app"
 5) Copy the name of this repo and the file name and insert into the blanks

+## Who dunnit?
-## The VAEE was created by Andrew Powers and Malte Schmieding a.k.a the Back Row Bandits for BMI706
+The VAEE was created by Andrew Powers and Malte Schmieding a.k.a the Back Row Bandits for BMI706